tevaughan/region-fill-dirichlet/README.md

 only that portion of its value weighted by the fraction $f$ of mask-pixels with value 1.
-The remaining fraction $1-f$ is used to weight the mean value of the boundary-pixels within it, as if $p$ were a boundary to its neighbors.
-Use a superpixel in $I_i$ as pure boundary-value whenever the corresponding superpixel in $M_i$ has zero value.
+The remaining fraction $1-f$ is used to weight the mean value of the not-to-be-filled pixels within it, as if $p$ were a boundary to its neighbors.

 After the solution has been found at the current level of binning, suppose that a superpixel's